 I occasionally guilt-tripped myself into going to the gym but I hated every second of it.
 I didn’t know what I was doing and would spend the entire session on the treadmill, the cross-trainer or, at a push, the trusty leg extension machine which was hidden around the corner.
 I would leave the gym feeling deflated, fed up, and so I wouldn’t go again for ages…until the guilt-trip started again.

 And that was the cycle I was stuck in for years.

-pulling myself out of the rut
+GETTING out of the rut

 fitness became my reset button

 Exercise gradually became a solid part of my routine and I began to use it as a bit of an escape.
 Because for the hour I was there with the loud music on sweating it out in the gym, it was impossible to worry, stress or even think about anything else!
 It gave my mind a break.
 And then for the rest of the day after a workout, nothing seemed as bad.
-I could see things more clearly.

 And it had a knock-on effect because the more I exercised, the more I wanted to explore other aspects of my health and wellbeing too – what I was eating and drinking, how I was sleeping, my mindset – and I started to notice the things that made me tick.

 I signed up with a PT, learnt more about strength training, movement and recovery (rather than just flinging myself around in a HIIT class!) and, as I got physically fitter and stronger, I began to feel mentally fitter and stronger too.
 I became better at handling stress and felt more in control knowing that I could head to the gym whenever I needed some headspace.

 I didn’t realise it at the time but looking back now, I can see the massive impact fitness has had on my resilience and confidence over the last few years, as well as my energy levels and physical health.